 When patients are told they have a cavity (decayed tooth), the dentist may say the affected tooth needs a filling.
 The two most common known filling materials are composite (white filling) and amalgam (silver filling).

-We use the most advanced method of filling cavities, with composite resin material rather than the metal or amalgam fillings of days gone by.
-Composite tooth fillings are used to repair teeth that are damaged by decay, cracks, chips, or to fill in unwanted spaces between teeth.
+We use the most advanced method of filling cavities, with composite resin filling material rather than the metal or amalgam filling of days gone by.
+A composite tooth filling is used to repair teeth that are damaged by decay, cracks, chips, or to fill in unwanted spaces between teeth.
 The decayed part of the tooth is removed and the space is filled with a strong, natural-looking composite resin.
-Fillings help to remove decay and restore dental health for our patients.
+Fillings help to remove tooth decay and restore dental health for our patients.

 Composite resins also make fillings less noticeable.
 The shade of the filling matches your natural tooth color, thanks to a mix of resin and fine-ground ceramic that can be mixed to an exact shade.
 The composite filling supports the remaining structure of the tooth to prevent breakage and further decay.
 The material lasts as long as amalgam fillings with normal care and maintenance, but enables the patient to retain more of the tooth and enjoy a natural-looking smile.
 Composite fillings are very durable and resistant to cracking or breaking.
 However, not all decay or cavities can be treated with simple fillings; your dentist may recommend alternate treatments like crowns or root canals for more serious dental issues.
 We are always happy to talk through possible treatments and options with our patients.